Scott Robinson (singer): Personal life

 Robinson began dating Kerry Oaker in 1997.
 On 11 July 2001, Oaker gave birth five weeks early to their first son, Brennan Rhys Robinson.
 On 28 September 2001, the day after Five split up, Robinson and Oaker got married at Stock Brook Golf and Country Club in Billericay.
 The rest of the band were also in attendance.

-Their second son, Kavan, was born in 2006, followed by twin daughters, Bobbi-Rayne and Kaydi-Rose in January 2014.
+Their second son, Kavan, was born in 2006, followed by twin daughters, Bobbi-Rayne and Kaydi-Rose, in January 2014.
 The family currently live in Pitsea, Essex.

+In February 2008, Robinson opened a celebrity memorabilia shop in Leigh-on-Sea.

-Robinson is a fan of Arsenal F.C. and West Ham United.
+He is a fan of Arsenal F.C.

-In 2015, Robinson, his friend Chris Brooks and radio producer Alex Williamson launched a podcast called The Three Show.
-He also hosts the podcast The A to Z of Men alongside Brooks and producer Adam Foster, where they take on all the inner workings of a man.
-They have also released a Christmas Advent special, A to Z of Men Take on Christmas.